jeffdruid/cheap-flight/README.md

 ## Features

 - TODO - ADD screenshots

+### Scraping and Validation

-- **Scraping and Validation**: Scrapes a webpage and validates all links found, checking for broken links, missing Aria labels, and more.
+- Scrapes a webpage and validates all links found, checking for broken links, missing Aria labels, and more.

+### Google Sheets Integration

-- **Google Sheets Integration**: Stores link validation results in a Google Sheets document for easy access and sharing.
+- Stores link validation results in a Google Sheets document for easy access and sharing.

+### Interactive Command-Line Interface (CLI)

-- **Interactive Command-Line Interface (CLI)**: Provides a user-friendly CLI with menu options for different operations and displays results in real-time.
+- Provides a user-friendly CLI with menu options for different operations and displays results in real-time.

+### Color-Coded Output

-- **Color-Coded Output**: Utilizes color-coded output for easy identification of link status (valid, invalid, etc.).
+- Utilizes color-coded output for easy identification of link status (valid, invalid, etc.).

+### Error Handling

-- **Error Handling**: Implements robust error handling to handle various scenarios gracefully.
+- Implements robust error handling to handle various scenarios gracefully.

+### Progress Indicator

+- Displays a progress indicator during the link validation process to indicate the status of the operation.

+### Reporting

+- Generates a comprehensive report summarizing the results of the link validation process, including statistics and detailed information about broken links.

+### GitHub Integration

-- **GitHub Integration**: Provides a direct link to the project's GitHub repository for additional information and contributions.
+- Provides a direct link to the project's GitHub repository for additional information and contributions.

 ## Troubleshooting